li-2020-jl/Jialu-Li_Portfolio/final_project_JialuLi.md

   * I want to keep the map just for aesthetic purpose.
   * I would investigate further to come up with a hypothesis of the reason why increased cases appear in certain states.

+# Summary

+In this project, I made many fails assumptions at the beginning stage.
+For example, I falsely assumed that case increase will appear in most of the states after reopening by only looking at the data of 1-2 states.
+I also assumed states are making reopening plans individually, whereas I later found out that some regions are planning together.
+I also underestimated the time needed to clean up those data.
+I spent much time on summing, reordering, and filtering numbers.
+For the next time, I will sketch my storyboard with real data.

 # Charts
 <img src="Restriction in Detail.png" width="800" />